Omnifinity/Unity-SteamVR-API/README.md

 *The "OmnideckPlatform" GameObject*

 This gameobject contains a Unity Character Controller component.
 It will move around based on the users physical movements on the Omnideck.
-This movement is calculated in our software and is sent over VRPN in the form of a position vector [m] (accumulated movement over time).
-The position vector is calculated as a velocity vector in our script and sent to the Unity "SimpleMove()" function included with the Unity Character Controller component.
+This movement is calculated in our software and is sent over VRPN in the form of a position vector (unit: metre) that is the accumulated movement on the Omnideck over time.
+This position vector is further calculated into a velocity vector (unit: metre/second) inside the unity script and sent to the Unity "SimpleMove()" function of the Unity Character Controller component.

 *The "[CameraRig]" GameObject*